Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 The author provides an example of using registry checks to convert a PowerShell object into a JSON file.
 Use the JSON validator site at [jsonlint.com](https://jsonlint.com/) to validate JSON syntax.

-**Creating JSON for Registry Checks**
+#### Creating JSON for Registry Checks
-Creates a collection of registry checks and outputs them to a JSON file.
+Creates a collection of registry checks and outputs them to the `RegistryChecks.json` file.
 ```powershell
 [System.Collections.Generic.List[PSObject]] $JsonBuilder = @()
 $JsonBuilder.Add(@{